microsoft/WhatTheHack/015-Serverless/Student/Challenge-06.md

 ## Success Criteria

+1. Your folder structure looks similar to this:
+    * events/
+        * host.json
+        * package.json
+    * events/src/functions/
+        * savePlateData.js
+        * queuePlateForManualCheckup.js
+    * (other files)
-1. Both functions do not have any syntax errors
+2. Both functions do not have any syntax errors
-2. Both functions have event grid subscriptions
+3. Both functions have event grid subscriptions
-3. Both functions have the proper Cosmos DB settings as their outputs
+4. Both functions have the proper Cosmos DB settings as their outputs
-4. Open the Function's LiveStream, upload a License Plate JPG to the storage account, and validate the event functions are called with the license plate filename, timestamp and text (if successful).
+5. Open the Function's LiveStream, upload a License Plate JPG to the storage account, and validate the event functions are called with the license plate filename, timestamp and text (if successful).
-5. Go to CosmosDB and verify the containers contain the information for every scanned license plate.
+6. Go to CosmosDB and verify the containers contain the information for every scanned license plate.

 ## Learning Resources